In this article:

 Children with ID are surrounded by therapists and coaches all day that spending time with their families just for fun becomes a low priority at the end of the day.

 Meet your child where they are developmentally and have fun.
 Whether that’s playing a board game, taking a walk in the park late at night, playing a video game with them, or reading together – doing something they’ll enjoy is most important in helping build a trusting and long-lasting relationship.

 Expert Insights About Managing Aggressive Tendencies in Intellectually Disabled Children

-There is a lot of focus in setting up support services for parents to help them adjust to having a child with special needs, but there is little training or support directed toward the teaching staff.
+There is a lot of focus in setting up support services for parents to help them adjust to having and raising a special needs child, but there is little training or support directed toward the teaching staff.

-Appropriate training and support for the school systems that take care of children with special needs are a must if we are to create a cohesive world for them.
+Appropriate training and support for the school systems that take care of special needs children are a must if we are to create a cohesive world for them.

 Be patient with yourself as a parent.
 Aggressive behaviors can strain your patience, hurt you physically, and worst of all, strain your relationship with your child.

-Finding a good behavioral therapist and a patient physician who will appropriately manage the child’s medication is necessary.
+Finding a good behavioral therapist and a patient physician who will appropriately regulate the child’s medication and treatment is necessary.